eamonnboyle/weather-app-react-tutorial/README.md

 ## Core Dependencies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was boot-strapped with [Create React App](https://github.com/facebook/create-react -app).

 The app uses [Open Weather Map](https://openweathermap.org/) for the data and **you will need to register** and generate a free API Key.